JLX0/auto_research/README.md

 # Currently under active development

-- Documentations and more examples will be added soon.
 - Currently, mainly targets computer science research, especially machine learning research.
+- More functionalities will be added soon.
-- Example usage is available.
+- Example usage and API documentation are available.

-# Auto-Research
+# Introduction

-Automatically assisting academic research with LLMs etc.
+Auto-Research is a framework designed to simplify and accelerate academic research tasks.
+It offers a **modular and extensible architecture** to help researchers, developers, and academics efficiently search, organize, summarize, and analyze academic papers.

+See [home page](https://jlx0.github.io/auto_research/index.html#) for API documentation and examples

 # Requirements